 Evolve the rules and process as the company and the product evolves.
 Ensure that your best practice reflects the latest and the best approach to securing applications

 The data serves two purposes -

-- Helps you to learn from your mistakes and therefore evolve your security posture
+It helps you learn from your mistakes and evolve your security posture.

-- Makes security incidents explicit so that everybody can see why we need to be proactive about security
+It makes security incidents explicit so everybody can see why we need to be proactive about security.

 Management / Exec Support

 Blameless postmortem: When a security incident does happen, ensure that the postmortem is blameless.
-These postmortems aim to identify and understand the root cause, instead of trying to find a scapegoat.
+These postmortems aim to identify and understand the root cause instead of finding a scapegoat.
 The learnings from the postmortems must flow back to the implementation team to prevent similar issues in the future.

 The security industry still has a long way to go to be seen as a crucial part of the development lifecycle.
 There is reason to be optimistic, however.
 The DevOps approach is gaining traction, and it will be the default mode of building products and applications soon.
 It paves the way for treating security the same as Ops, and inserting it as part of the delivery will be easier.
 The suggestions in this post are one way of doing this, more effective and nuanced approaches will evolve, and it will benefit everybody - developers, end-users, and the organisation's bottom line.